-On my quest to try almost all things cycling related this year, I entered an Arkansas Marathon Series Mountain Bike Race, The Slobberknocker.
-The series is made up of four major races, already in the books are the Spa City 6-Hour and the Ouachita Challenge.
+On my quest to try almost all things cycling-related this year, I entered an Arkansas Marathon Series Mountain Bike Race, The Slobberknocker.
+The series is made up of four major races, already in the books the Spa City 6-Hour and the Ouachita Challenge.
 Several years ago I did race in the Ouachita Challenge but it wasn’t part of a series back then and The Slobberknocker isn’t the same kind of race at all.
 So I’ll count it as new.

-In it’s second year, the Slobberknocker has no singletrack trail riding, it’s mainly wide forest roads with about 13 or 14 miles of pavement.
+In its second year, the Slobberknocker has no singletrack trail riding, it’s mainly wide forest roads with about 13 or 14 miles of pavement.
 This is not to say that it’s not technical.
-You try bombing down a sunlight dappled, USDA Forest Service “logging” road at about 30 mph on a bike with little suspension and tires at high pressure and find “the line”.
+You try bombing down a sunlight-dappled, USDA Forest Service “logging” road at about 30 mph on a bike with little suspension and tires at high pressure and find “the line”.
 Well, it wasn’t super technical but it did take some bike handling and even when you’re in the line the rocks knock you around a good bit, for over 5 hours in my case.
 That brings me to the name of the race.
-I envision a slobberknocker as being one of those punches that comes unexpected, visualized in slow motion in the movies.
+I envision a slobberknocker as being one of those punches that come unexpectedly, visualized in slow motion in the movies.
 It lands on the side of your jaw knocking spit and teeth out the other side of your head.
 It’s the hit that lands its receiver on his back.
 If you’ve ever seen a Rocky movie you’ve seen what I think a slobberknocker is.
 Just to make sure I looked it up in the Urban Dictionary:

 Slobberknocker: a fierce and violent fight amongst two people, or a number of participants that eventually turns into a full-fledged donnybrook!